How to Calculate the Pressure Drop Coefficient of Wire Mesh Filters

-In the world of filtration, there are several factors to a given filter system that engineers and floor operators should be mindful of.
-For example, the amount of pressured drop within the system affects energy expenses, the longevity of your filter media, and the amount of stress on your machinery.
+In the world of filtration, there are several aspects of a given filter system that engineers and floor operators should be mindful of.
+For example, the amount of pressure drop within the system affects energy expenses, the longevity of your filter media, and the amount of stress on your machinery.

 When working with woven wire mesh, in particular, the pressure drop can be calculated based on the profile of the weave pattern.
-With these calculations, you can draw several conclusions about the mesh specifications you are interred in.
+With these calculations, you can draw several conclusions about the mesh specifications you are using or interested in.

-The following article was written to help you makes heads or tails on how wire mesh specifications can influence the pressure with a filter system and will cover:
+The following article was written to help you make heads or tails on how wire mesh specifications can influence the pressure within a filter system and will cover:

 - What pressure drop is